ATC Swap Info

 What happens if I don't like the pieces I receive in return?

-Unfortunately, it's luck of the draw ... that's what swaps are all about!
+Unfortunately, it's luck of the draw; that's what swaps are all about!
 ATCs are art for trade.
-You could trade it with a friend, use it on a card or just use it to learn from :)
+You could trade it with a friend, use it on a card, or learn new techniques from it!

 Will I get one of my own ATC's in return?